PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 #### 4.2.1 Scenarios

-The GlucoVigile Health Analytics platform addresses the following key user scenarios:
+The GlucoVigil Health Analytics platform addresses the following key user scenarios:

 **Scenario 1: User Registration and Profile Setup**
-A new user discovers GlucoVigile while researching diabetes prevention options.
+A new user discovers GlucoVigil while researching diabetes prevention options.
 They register for an account and complete their profile by providing demographic information, basic health metrics, and family history.
 The system creates a user account, initializes their health profile, and presents an initial diabetes risk assessment based on the limited information provided, prompting the user to complete additional health data inputs for a more comprehensive analysis.

 **Scenario 2: Comprehensive Health Data Input**
 A registered user completes a detailed health profile by entering physiological measurements (height, weight, blood pressure, blood glucose), lifestyle information (exercise frequency, diet quality, smoking status), and mental health indicators (stress level, sleep quality).
 The system validates the data for completeness and plausibility, persists the information securely, and updates the user's diabetes risk assessment based on the comprehensive dataset.